syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-set-rounded-corner-for-chart-in-excel-document.md

 ---
-title: How to set rounded corner for chart in excel document | Syncfusion
+title: How to set rounded corner for chart in Excel document | Syncfusion
-description: Code example to set rounded corner for chart in excel document using Syncfusion .NET Excel library (XlsIO).
+description: Code example to set rounded corner for chart in Excel document using Syncfusion .NET Excel library (XlsIO).
 platform: file-formats
 control: XlsIO
 documentation: UG